|

 ·

-fifty operating in various areas of the county.
+fifty five operating in various areas of the county.
 I have developed a CSV

 formatted file of Nassau County Red Light Camera POI data for use with a